 - Support at Home – ICT Capability Development – $73.1 million over 12 months.

-We are committed to delivering an in-home aged care program that meets the requirements of older people now and into the future.
+We are committed to reforming in-home aged care to meet the needs of older people – now and into the future.
 We want to do it once and do it right.

 Simplifying the assessment process